NoobProgammer/RC_Project/README.md

 # Remote Control Project

 A simple Python application that can manipulate target computer within the same network.
-This project was done as part of the course work for the module CSC10008 - Networking at HCMUS.
+This project was done as the final project for the module CSC10008 - Networking at HCMUS.

-## Folder Structure
+## Overview

 The project is divided into two parts: